 - Currently enrolled in high school in the 11th or 12th grade.

-- Either a United States citizen or testing in the US, US territories, or Puerto Rico.
+- Testing in the US, US territories, or Puerto Rico.

 - Meet one or more indicators of economic need listed on the ACT Fee Waiver form.